Spiritual Transformation and Virtue Development in Adolescents in Young Life

 In addition, research has indicated that religious conversion leads to positive changes in some characteristics, like self-esteem and sense of self (Zinnbauer & Pargament, 2000).
 Furthermore, conversion plays a role in changing “goals, feelings, attitudes, and behaviors” (Paloutzian, Richardson & Rambo, 1999).
 However, little research has been conducted on the impact of conversion with longitudinal methodology.
-Therefore this study will investigate the possibility that the effects of conversion might be measurable over time in the lives of adolescents.
+Therefore, this study investigated the possibility that the effects of conversion might be measurable over time in the lives of adolescents.

 Our research questions are as follows:

-- First, does experiencing a religious conversion/spiritual transformation lead to a change in a person’s meaning system, as measured through their spiritual strivings?
-This would fit in with some of the previous work with strivings that has already been mentioned.
+- Does experiencing a religious conversion/spiritual transformation lead to a change in a person’s meaning system, as measured through their spiritual strivings?

-- Third, does the hypothesized increase in spiritual strivings following conversion mediate any of the effect of conversion on virtue development.
-Here, the idea would be that an increase in spiritual strivings leads to increased motivation to seek out opportunities to grow in the pro-social domains predicted by Leffel (2012).
+- Does the hypothesized increase in spiritual strivings following conversion mediate any of the effect of conversion on virtue development?

-- Fourth, do other variables such as friends involved in Young Life, or variable related to the relationship the adolescent has with their primary Young Life leader, moderate the effect of conversion on virtue development.
-Previous research in a variety of areas has highlighted the importance of the social and institutional context in effecting both the possibility of conversion as well as in moderating the effects of conversion as well.
+Do other variables such as friends involved in Young Life, or variables related to the relationship the adolescent has with their primary Young Life leader, moderate the effect of conversion on virtue development?